F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 ::: warning

-**MacBookPro11,3 Note**: When booting macOS Monterey, you'll need to boot into safe mode if acceleration patches are not installed yet.
-[Otherwise, you'll hit a black screen due to missing NVIDIA drivers.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) Safe Mode can be entered by holding `Shift + Enter` when selecting macOS Monterey in OCLP's Boot Menu.
+**MacBookPro11,3 Note**: When booting macOS Monterey or newer, you'll need to boot into safe mode if acceleration patches are not installed yet.
+[Otherwise, you'll hit a black screen due to missing NVIDIA drivers.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) Safe Mode can be entered by holding `Shift` + `Enter` when selecting macOS in OpenCore Boot Picker.

 :::